highcharts/connectors-morningstar/docs/connectors/morningstar/time-series/price.md

 ## Relevant demos

-- **Highcharts Stock + Morningstar TimeSeries**: Shows how to use TimeSeriesConnector to retrieve Dividend time series.
-Specify type `Price`.
+- **Highcharts Stock + Morningstar TimeSeries**: Shows how to use TimeSeriesConnector to retrieve Price time series.